Meena Kumari: Impact on health and alcohol dependency

+Nargis's tribute

+Meena Kumari and Nargis shared a close personal bond.
+Nargis was one of the few contemporaries who witnessed the private struggles Kumari faced within her marriage to Kamal Amrohi.
+Nargis frequently visited Kumari on film sets and expressed concern over her deteriorating health and the presence of "surveillance" by Amrohi's associates.

+Following Kumari's death in 1972, Nargis wrote a candid tribute in the Urdu magazine Shama.
+The letter, titled "Maut Mubarak Ho" (Congratulations on your death), revealed the mistreatment she had witnessed.

+Nargis detailed how she had witnessed Baqar Ali's mistreatment of Kumari and how Kumari had become a "money-making machine" for those around her, concluding her belief that Kumari's death was the only escape from the "torment" she faced in life.
+Nargis prepared Meena's body for her funeral.
+As a chairman of Meena Kumari Memorial Trust, she presented Rs 50,000 for Home for the Blind in 1973.

 Deteriorating health and treatment in London (1968)

 In 1968, Kumari was diagnosed with cirrhosis of the liver and received treatments in London and Switzerland in June 1968.

 Upon recovery, Kumari returned to India in September 1968 and resumed work.
 She temporarily recovered but was now frail.
 After returning from London, Kumari for the first time purchased her own home, which was on the eleventh floor of a building called "Landmark", situated at Carter Road, Bandra.